Jean-Baptiste Girard (pedagogue): Reputation

-Girard had a great reputation in France, being a Knight of the Legion of Honour, and a corresponding member of the Académie des Sciences morales et politiques.
-In Switzerland, he was hailed as a second Pestalozzi.
-He had a genius for teaching, his method of stimulating the intelligence of the children at Fribourg and interesting them actively in learning, and not merely cramming them with rules and facts, being warmly praised by the Swiss educationalist François-Marc-Louis Naville (1784–1846) in his treatise on public education (1832).
+Girard was a Knight of the Legion of Honour, and a corresponding member of the Académie des Sciences morales et politiques.

+In an 1832 treatise on public education, François Marc Louis Naville praised Girard for his method of teaching by actively interesting his students in their lessons.

 Girard's undogmatic method and his Liberal Christianity brought him into conflict with the Jesuits, but his aim was, in all his teaching, to introduce the moral idea into the minds of his pupils by familiarizing them with the right or wrong working of the facts he brought to their attention, and thus to elevate character all through the educational curriculum.

 Works

 Besides many reports and memoirs, his principal writings are: